codatio/codat-docs/docs/payables/bills.md

 ### Bills

-Bills can either be created in the companies accounting software and then queried through the Accounting API, or bills can be created in your application and then posted to the companies accounting software.
+Bills can either be created in the company's accounting software and then queried through the Sync for Payables API, or bills can be created in your application and then posted to the company's accounting software.

 #### Get a list of bills

-You can [get a list of bills](/sync-for-payables-api#/operations/list-bills) for a company from the Accounting API
+You can [get a list of bills](/sync-for-payables-api#/operations/list-bills) for a company from the Sync for Payables API

 ```http request
 GET https://api.codat.io/companies/{companyId}/data/bills?page=1&pageSize=100